jnnkB/fix-umlauts/README.md

 # fix-umlauts

-This little project can be used to fix missing umlauts that occured do to encoding errors.
+This little project can be used to fix missing umlauts that occurred do to encoding errors.
 It consists of two small scripts.
 The first one `convert.py` is used to convert a dictionary, either a .dic file or an Open-/LibreOffice dictionary, to the needed file format.

 ```
 $ python3 convert.py <dictionary> <output_file>